How to Get Rid of Opossums in the Attic

 Where to Inspect

-Possums are most likely in your attic looking for shelter.
+Possums are most likely in your attic, looking for shelter.
 If you have any clutter or storage bins in your attic, they are most likely near these particular spots.
 Search the corners and crevices of the attic as well.
 You will want to inspect any insulation for signs of activity.

 What to Look For

-Because possums are mostly nocturnal animals, damage will mainly be done at night.
+Because possums are mostly nocturnal animals, the damage will mainly be done at night.
 One of the most obvious signs of a possum infestation is their droppings.
 These droppings are large with slightly pointed ends and resemble dog droppings.
 You will also want to look for damaged insulation.

 Treatment

-Step 1 - Remove Food Sources
+Step 1: Remove Food Sources

 Trash

-Step 2 - Place the Trap
+Step 2: Place the Trap

-Step 3 - Bait and Set the Trap
+Step 3: Bait and Set the Trap

 Trap Trigger